Equinox Mountain: Historical and present development

 Radio station WEQX's tower is located on the mountain, hence the callsign of the station.
-There was a former hotel, the Sky Line Inn, which was torn down in 2011 to make way for a new visitor's center, the "Saint Bruno Viewing Center".
-A small, abandoned Cold War-era NORAD radar station can be seen near the summit.
-The site is now used for two-way communications including the Vermont State Police, and the other radio station to transmit from the mountain, Vermont Public Radio's WVTQ.
+A small, abandoned FAA Air Traffic Control facility can be seen near the summit.
+The site is now used for two-way communications by the Vermont State Police, and for another FM radio station to transmit from the mountain.
+Vermont Public Radio's WVTQ.
+Additional land mobile radio tenants are co-sited and all are charged rent by the site’s owner.

-The Charterhouse of the Transfiguration monastery is situated on the slopes of the mountain.
-Equinox Mountain can be climbed by several different hiking trails, though most visitors reach the summit via the paved toll road.
+Automobile races

+"The Mount Equinox Annual Hillclimb" on the toll road began in 1950, when the winner was William F. Milliken Jr. During the 1960s, a still-standing course record was set at "just over four minutes" and participants have exceeded 100 miles per hour on stretches of the course.
+Entries for this hillclimbing race since 1973 have been limited to "vintage racing cars."
+In that year, the Vintage Sports Car Club of America took over sponsorship of the event from the Sports Car Club of America.
+The 5.2-mile (8.7 km) course gains nearly 3,000 feet.
+In comparison, the 7.4-mile (11.9 km) Mount Washington Hillclimb Auto Race in New Hampshire gains 4,656 feet.

 Wind farming

 Adjacent to the larger Equinox Mountains is Little Equinox, where two wind farms have previously operated.
 One wind turbine was installed in 1981 and three more in 1982, making Little Equinox Mountain the site of one of the first wind farms in the United States.
 These turbines, an early-generation design by WTG Systems of Buffalo, New York, were mounted on 80 ft truss towers and had a nominal peak output of 350 kW.
 The turbines, however, were plagued with mechanical issues, and by the mid-1980s all four were out of service, standing idle on the mountain from 1985 through 1989.

 Green Mountain Power began operating the site in 1988, erecting a wind measurement tower and removing the four old turbines.
 It installed two U.S. Windpower 100 kW turbines in 1990, which ran for four years making electricity.
 Green Mountain Power removed its turbines and measurement tower in 1994.
 The company now owns the Searsburg Wind Farm in Searsburg, Vermont.

 Endless Energy Corporation, a wind farm development company based in Maine, has expressed interest in the site for a modern wind farm.
 They have conducted wind measurements as well as environmental studies of Little Equinox Mountain.
 To build a wind farm in Vermont, the developer needs to go through the Public Service Board's Section 248 application process.